About the Host School

 Student Case Study

-The language: All the books are written in English, with much jargon we have never learnt or met before.
+The language is challenging: All the books are written in English, with much jargon we have never learnt or met before.
 Especially for business- related subjects, writing a good essay requires a high level of English.

-Time Management: The A-Level centre follows the Chinese school schedule and long school days can make it difficult for us to manage after school activities due to limited time.
+Time management is also difficult.
+The A-Level centre follows the Chinese school schedule and long school days can make it difficult for us to manage after school activities due to limited time.

 I plan to apply for both the US and UK Universities.
 My first choice is the UK and I would like to study Finance and Accounting.
 I am really looking forward to offers from LSE or Warwick.